 In addition to making sure clients receive invoices quickly, consider incentives.
 Some construction, outdoor services, or home maintenance companies offer a small discount if the client pays before the invoice is due.
 If you decide this could be useful for your business, just make sure it’s noted clearly on the invoice.
 Alternatively, you could charge interest or a small fee for customers that miss deadlines.

-Process any change orders ASAP
+Process any changes in orders ASAP

-Chances are that change orders are frequent in your line of work, and they happen for a variety of reasons.
+Chances are that changed orders are frequent in your line of work, and they happen for a variety of reasons.
 Sometimes a project will need more time, or the work will be more extensive than predicted.
 Occasionally poor weather makes it impossible to work.

 Regardless, processing changes immediately ensures you get any additional money quickly and keeps your cash flow in the black.